keldonia/bTime/readme.md

 # bTime

-**bTime** is a small lightweight library, with a single dependency, designed to help manage schedules using bit manipulation.
+**bTime** is a small lightweight library, with no dependencies, designed to help manage schedules using bit manipulation.
 It is particularly suited to working with dense schedules with discreet time intervals, e.g. 5 minutes.

 ## Getting Started